bedops/bedops/docs/content/reference/file-management/conversion/bam2bed.rst

 The ``bam2bed`` script parses BAM data from standard input and prints :ref:`sorted <sort-bed>` BED to standard output.
 The ``bam2starch`` script uses an extra step to parse BAM to a compressed BEDOPS :ref:`Starch-formatted <starch_specification>` archive, which is also directed to standard output.

+.. note:: If you modify the BAM data such that it includes tags not already in the SAM specification, use the ``--custom-tags <value>`` operator to specify a comma-delimited list of custom tags.

 .. tip:: If you work with RNA-seq data, you can use the ``--split`` option to process reads with ``N``-CIGAR operations, splitting them into separate BED elements.

 .. tip:: By default, all conversion scripts now output sorted BED data ready for use with BEDOPS utilities.
 If you do not want to sort converted output, use the ``--do-not-sort`` option.
 Run the script with the ``--help`` option for more details.